Split Unlearning: Preliminaries

 \subsection{Split Learning}

-We summarize the frequently used notations in Table~\ref{tab_notation}.
-Split learning is a distributed machine learning technique that aims to train deep neural networks without sharing raw data between $k$ clients that own datasets $D_{o}^{1}, D_{o}^{2}, \ldots, D_{o}^{k}$ and servers that owns no data in a distributed manner~\cite{GUPTA20181,singh2019detailed}.
-This method consists of two main parts:
+SL is a distributed ML technique designed to train neural networks without sharing raw data between $K$ clients, each owning datasets {$D_{o}^{1}, D_{o}^{2}, \ldots, D_{o}^{K}$}, and the server that holds no data~\cite{GUPTA20181,singh2019detailed,wu2023split}.
+A typical SL solution involves two key factors: